kamilWyszynski1/data-tracker/README.md

 # BinanceBot

-BinanceBot is an appslication that uses Binance API to track various asspect of your crypto portfolio.
+BinanceBot is an application that uses Binance API to track various asspect of your crypto portfolio.

 ## Used technologies:
 * Binance API